-If you want to move the First Line Indent in half-inch increments, you can simply hit Tab on your keyboard.
-If you’d like to set a customized indent, click and drag the First Line Indent triangle to the desired location.
+If you want to move the First Line Indent in half-inch increments, you can press Tab on your keyboard.
+If you’d like to set a customized indent, click and drag the First Line Indent triangle.

-- Right-click on the ruler and choose a tab stop.
+- Right-click the ruler bar and choose a tab stop.

 - Use Tab on your keyboard to move the text to that location.

-- Click and drag to reposition it on the ruler bar if needed
+- Click and drag to reposition the tab stop if needed.

-As you move the triangle to the left or to the right, you can see the vertical blue line indicating where the text will begin in the document as well as a tooltip with the exact numeric placement indicated on the ruler.
+As you move the triangle to the left or right, you'll see a blue line indicating where the text will begin in the document, along with a tooltip of the exact numeric placement on the ruler.

-If you want to remove a tab stop, just click and drag the triangle down until the tab stop disappears.
-If you'd like to clear all of your tab stops, right-click on the ruler and choose Clear all tab stops.
+To remove a tab stop, click and drag the triangle down until the tab stop disappears.
+If you'd like to clear all of your tab stops, right-click the ruler and choose Clear all tab stops.